sal22man-wq/TaskFlow/replit.md

 - **Performance Optimization**: Query caching, lazy loading, and optimized bundle splitting

 ## Recent Changes (2025-08-20)
+- **Arabic Language Fix**: Modified LanguageProvider to force Arabic as the default language system-wide, removing dependency on localStorage for language detection to ensure consistent Arabic interface
 - **Three-Tier Permission System**: Implemented comprehensive role-based access control with Admin, Supervisor, and Regular User levels
 - **Admin Panel**: Added complete user management interface with role assignment and approval controls
 - **Task Access Control**: Users only see assigned tasks, Supervisors can create and view all tasks, Admins have full system access